Bridgestone e6 Review: My Favorite Golf Ball Under $30?

-It helped minimize my slices, and while it’s certainly no magic bullet (no ball is), it performs really well relative to it’s peers.
+It helped minimize my slices, and while it’s certainly no magic bullet (no ball is), it performs really well relative to its peers.

-Now in 2019, having played with every iteration of the ball since it first came out, they continue to consistently make a good ball.
+Now in 2024, having played with every iteration of the ball since it first came out, they continue to consistently make a good ball.

-But even all these years later, when people ask me what the best ball is under $30, the Bridgestone e6 is usually my answer.
+Even all these years later, when people ask me what the best ball is under $30, the Bridgestone e6 is usually my answer.

 (If you’re looking for balls under $20, I recommend checking out the Noodle.)